Runtheons/runtheons-session-manager/README.md

 ```js
 Object generateToken(String token)
 ```
-It receive a JWT token string Return an a object contains the session data, if no session were fount return an empty object
+It receive a JWT token string Return an a object contains the session data, if no session were fount return undefined

 ## extractData